corrados/edrumulus/README.md

 - Overall latency should be as small as possible.
 The goal is to achieve a latency < 10 ms.

-- Positional sensing shall be supported.
+- Positional sensing is supported.

+- Supported micro processors are:
+  - **ESP32 with dual core**
+  - **Teensy 4.0**

-- A ESP32 micro processor development board (similar to the [open e-drums](https://open-e-drums.com) project) or a Teensy 4.0 development board shall be used.
-It has shown that both boards are powerful enough to fulfill the task of a drum trigger module.
+  It has shown that both boards are powerful enough for running an e-drum trigger module.

 - The required analog front end design shall be as simple as possible using the fewest number of parts possible.

-  Many open drum trigger implementations only use one half of the signal (i.e., only the positive wave) or use a bridge rectifier to capture the analog signal.
-Since we want to implement more sophisticated algorithms, we want to capture the entire signal without non-linear analog preprocessing.
+We want to capture the entire signal without non-linear analog preprocessing.
   Since micro controllers usually only convert analog signals in the range of 0 to 3.3 V, we have to move the point of operation in the middle of the voltage range.

   A circuit diagram of my test setup is given in the following picture: